kitakar5525/note-linux-on-surface-3/README.md

 You will need to do this after every suspend on 4.19/5.2 and system startup on 5.2.

-In addition, this issue is not happening on Chromium OS based OSes at all.
+In addition, this issue is not happening on Chromium OS based OS (kernel chromeos-4.19) at all.

 Enable debug output:
 ```
 sudo su -c 'echo "file drivers/spi/spi-pxa2xx.c +p" > /sys/kernel/debug/dynamic_debug/control'
+sudo su -c 'echo "file drivers/input/touchscreen/surface3_spi.c +p" > /sys/kernel/debug/dynamic_debug/control'
 ```

 On chromeos-4.19 kernel, it uses PIO: